gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Improved scalability via configuration on demand

-In Gradle, all projects are configured before any task gets executed (see [the build lifecycle](userguide/userguide_single.html#sec:build_phases)).
+In Gradle, all projects are configured before any task gets executed (see [the build lifecycle](userguide/build_lifecycle.html#sec:build_phases)).
 Huge multi-project builds may have a noticeable configuration time for that reason.
 To improve the experience of working with large multi-project builds "configuration on demand" mode is introduced, where only those projects required by the build are configured.
 This mode is incubating and currently it is not guaranteed to work with every multi-project build.
-It should work very well with builds that have [decoupled projects](userguide/userguide_single.html#sec:decoupled_projects) (e.g. avoiding subprojects accessing each other's model).
+It should work very well with builds that have [decoupled projects](userguide/multi_project_builds.html#sec:decoupled_projects)
+(e.g. avoiding having a subproject accessing the model of another project).
-Before you start configuring on demand, please read the section in the [user guide](userguide/userguide_single.html#sec:configuration_on_demand).
+Before you start configuring on demand, please read the section in the [user guide](userguide/multi_project_builds.html#sec:configuration_on_demand).
 Then update your gradle.properties file:

     #gradle.properties file